 Your lips help you communicate with the world.
-When you have white bumps on them, you may naturally feel self-conscious.
+When you have white bumps on them, you may feel self-conscious.
 These bumps can have various causes.
 While most aren’t concerning, sometimes white bumps can indicate oral cancer.
 Seeking medical attention can ensure you stay as healthy as possible.

 Numerous causes can lead to white bumps on the lips.
 These include:

-- herpes simplex: Oral herpes can cause white bumps or canker sores on the lips.
-These may first appear as small sores then become blistered and fluid-filled.
+Herpes simplex: Oral herpes can cause white bumps or canker sores on the lips.
+These may first appear as small sores, then become blistered and fluid-filled.

-- oral thrush: Oral thrush is a fungal infection that causes white lesions on the lips, mouth, gums, or tonsils.
+Oral thrush: Oral thrush is a fungal infection that causes white lesions on the lips, mouth, gums, or tonsils.
 The fungus Candida albicans is the most common fungal strain to cause oral thrush.

 Sometimes white bumps on the lips are a harmless genetic variation.
 Just as some people have moles or birthmarks, others may have white bumps on the lips.

-White bumps on the lips are rarely a cause to seek emergency medical attention.
+White bumps on the lips are rarely a reason to seek emergency medical attention.
 However, you may wish to make an appointment with your doctor if you have the following symptoms along with white bumps on the lips: